ignite/cli/docs/kb/cosmwasm.md

 ---
-order: 1
 description: Import module to add support for CosmWasm.
+order: 9
 ---

-# Add support for CosmWasm
+# Add Support for CosmWasm

 The `wasm` module allows using WebAssembly code (Wasm) on a Cosmos SDK blockchain.